hpkv-io/memory-mcp-server/README.md

 ## OAuth Troubleshooting

-In certain situations, like when you resume from sleep longer than 30 minutes, `mcp-remote` might have trouble refreshing your token and it consitantly generates new Client IDs that lead to the loop of trying to register a new Client ID, openning API Key selection page and goingback to generating a new Client ID.
+In certain situations, `mcp-remote` might have trouble refreshing your token and it consitantly generates new Client IDs that lead to the loop of trying to register a new Client ID, openning API Key selection page and goingback to generating a new Client ID.
 To fix this, disable the MCP server in Cursor, kill all `mcp-remote` processes and clear the `.mcp-auth` folder with a command similar to `pkill -f mcp-remote && rm -rf ~/.mcp-auth` and then re-enable it in Cursor.
 This should fix any authentication issue you were experiencing.

 ## Learn More